hlwsmith/quickcast-script/README.md

 ## TODO's

+- Configure saner, more typical, defaults.
+(Not everyone has a crappy computer and lousy internet connection!)

 - Have a `-D` debug switch that spits put the command line used.

 - Allow for more configuration and us less hard-coding of values in the